metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_trace_v1alpha1_manifest.md

 Optional:

-- `client` (String) Target percentage of requests that will be force traced if the'x-client-trace-id' header is set.
-Mirror of client_sampling in Envoyhttps://github.com/envoyproxy/envoy/blob/v1.22.0/api/envoy/config/filter/network/http_connection_manager/v2/http_connection_manager.proto#L127-L133Either int or decimal represented as string.
+- `client` (String) Target percentage of requests that will be force traced if the 'x-client-trace-id' header is set.
+Mirror of client_sampling in Envoy https://github.com/envoyproxy/envoy/blob/v1.22.0/api/envoy/config/filter/network/http_connection_manager/v2/http_connection_manager.proto#L127-L133 Either int or decimal represented as string.
-- `overall` (String) Target percentage of requests will be tracedafter all other sampling checks have been applied (client, force tracing,random sampling).
-This field functions as an upper limit on the totalconfigured sampling rate.
-For instance, setting client_sampling to 100%but overall_sampling to 1% will result in only 1% of client requests withthe appropriate headers to be force traced.
-Mirror ofoverall_sampling in Envoyhttps://github.com/envoyproxy/envoy/blob/v1.22.0/api/envoy/config/filter/network/http_connection_manager/v2/http_connection_manager.proto#L142-L150Either int or decimal represented as string.
+- `overall` (String) Target percentage of requests will be traced after all other sampling checks have been applied (client, force tracing, random sampling).
+This field functions as an upper limit on the total configured sampling rate.
+For instance, setting client_sampling to 100% but overall_sampling to 1% will result in only 1% of client requests with the appropriate headers to be force traced.
+Mirror of overall_sampling in Envoy https://github.com/envoyproxy/envoy/blob/v1.22.0/api/envoy/config/filter/network/http_connection_manager/v2/http_connection_manager.proto#L142-L150 Either int or decimal represented as string.
-- `random` (String) Target percentage of requests that will be randomly selected for tracegeneration, if not requested by the client or not forced.Mirror of random_sampling in Envoyhttps://github.com/envoyproxy/envoy/blob/v1.22.0/api/envoy/config/filter/network/http_connection_manager/v2/http_connection_manager.proto#L135-L140Either int or decimal represented as string.
+- `random` (String) Target percentage of requests that will be randomly selected for trace generation, if not requested by the client or not forced.
+Mirror of random_sampling in Envoy https://github.com/envoyproxy/envoy/blob/v1.22.0/api/envoy/config/filter/network/http_connection_manager/v2/http_connection_manager.proto#L135-L140 Either int or decimal represented as string.

 <a id="nestedatt--spec--default--tags"></a>